rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/tx_sim/UART_Transmitter_sim.md

 <!-- Notes:
 - Need to help people learn how to use the GUI simulator.
 They just tried using the command line only.
 (Maybe a tutorial on how to use the GUI simulator?)
 - Need to have a way for the testbench to generate an error when there is a problem so the python file catches the error.
+- Modify the testbench to include a function (compute parity) so the students have an example of how to use a function (when they do this for the receiver testbench)
 -->